 Though free art lessons on YouTube are great, free worksheets off the Internet are great… and from our experience, actual paid art classes tend to be a much better value.

-3 of our favorite online art class providers are:
+3 of my favorite online art class providers are:

 1. Craftsy.
 Craftsy is great because you can pay for individual classes, or take unlimited classes for a flat monthly fee.
 They have classes on all sorts of art and craft related topics, and they have a great selection of painting classes on Craftsy.